polywrap/documentation/docs/developers/create-js-dapp.md

 ## **Prerequisites**

-As prerequisites for this guide, we recommend having familiarity with TypeScript, and React for the latter sections.
+As prerequisites for this guide, we recommend having familiarity with [TypeScript](https://www.typescriptlang.org/).
+[React](https://reactjs.org/) will also be used in the latter sections.

 ## **Installation**